knpuniversity/symfony2-rest/knpu/episode2/why-exceptions-are-html.md

 ```

 Yes!
 Now we get a `Content-Type` header of `application/json` and because we're in
-the `dev` environment, it returns the stack trace as JSON in the body.
+the `dev` environment, it returns the full stack trace as JSON.

 This is cool.
 But the JSON structure still won't be right.
-So let's take full control.
+So let's take full control
+using our `ApiProblemException`.